yogeshchandrasekharuni/fast-agent/README.md

 ### Chaining Agents and using an MCP Server

-_To generate examples use `fastagent bootstrap workflow`.
+_To generate examples use `fast-agent bootstrap workflow`.
 This example can be run with `uv run chaining.py`._

-Agents can be chained together to build a workflow:
+Agents can be chained to build a workflow:
 ```python
 @fast.agent(
     "url_fetcher",